 - Check blocks & layouts.

 - Double check block positioning.
 Backdrop will attempt to match positioning from your current theme (Bartik) during the upgrade.

 - If you were using a layout soluton other than Blocks for Drupal 7, your old layouts may need to rebuilt for Backdrop CMS.

 - Check views.

 - Double check your views (Backdrop will attempt to upgrade your views, but there are some D7 views components that do not have comparable equivalents in Backdrop.
 Those may show as having broken/missing handlers, and need to be updated.)

 - Check contrib projects.

 - Though all contrib projects should contain upgrade paths from Drupal 7 to Backdrop, it is possible your site contains a use-case that has not yet been thoroughly tested.
 Test everything, and report any issues in the appropriate issue queue.

 Upgrading from Drupal 6

-There are not yet any tools available to upgrade a site directly from Drupal 6, but we recommend using Drupal's built-in upgrade path to go from from Drupal 6 to Drupal 7, and then Backdrop's Built-in path to go from Drupal 7 to Backdrop CMS.
+There are not yet any tools available to upgrade a site directly from Drupal 6.
+We recommend using Drupal's built-in upgrade path to go from from Drupal 6 to Drupal 7, and then Backdrop's Built-in path to go from Drupal 7 to Backdrop CMS.